Skip to Content

 Kuching Gay Travel Guide

-Our Kuching gay travel guide has all the best gay friendly hotels, LGBTQ friendly hangouts, where to eat, things to do, and more.
+Our Kuching gay travel guide has all the best gay friendly hotels, LGBTQ-friendly hangouts, where to eat, things to do, and more.

 It may be small, but it’s packed full of character… rather like us, don’t you think?

-Winding streets that meander around bustling shop fronts, narrow high-rise buildings that soar toward the sky, and the occasional grand temple; there is nothing like Kuching.
 The first thing to say guys: don't come here expecting big gay parties, Pride events, or any gay bars or clubs.
 Kuching is more about the beautiful landscapes and nature of Sarawak – if you're looking for parties, get this out of your system in Kuala Lumpur or Singapore before heading here.

 Located by the Sarawak River in the northwest of Borneo, the experience of this city is addictive.
 We couldn’t get enough of the loud chatter from the market vendors, the concoction of smells that swam through the humid air, and the happy, friendly faces of the locals.